Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 September 2025 05.24.12 UTC
+- WIB: Senin, 8 September 2025 06.22.07 UTC
-- WITA: Senin, 8 September 2025 06.24.12 UTC
+- WITA: Senin, 8 September 2025 07.22.07 UTC
-- WIT: Senin, 8 September 2025 07.24.12 UTC
+- WIT: Senin, 8 September 2025 08.22.07 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

 Kategori: nature